CCheung96/software-tech-demo/docs/common/google.md

 Also, programming languages, and the computer we run them on, are very complex.
 There are dozens of arguments for any program or function you might want to run and you will run many dozens of these each day.
 You can't remember all the details, sometimes you have to look them up.

+{: .keynote}
-<div class="keypoint">Programmers use the internet as a memory-aid and as a reference tool.</div>
+Programmers use the internet as a memory-aid and as a reference tool.

 If you are searching from a position of ignorance, you are not helping yourself.
 If you are searching to remind yourself of, or to double-check, something you already partly know, you are doing it right.